Apollo Pricing Overview

-However, calling isn’t Apollo’s strong suit—and it shows.
+However, according to G2 Apollo reviews, calling isn’t Apollo’s strong suit—and it shows.
 Its phone capabilities lag well behind industry standards, missing the essential features you might need for efficient, high-impact outreach.

 Overview of Apollo Pricing and Plans